Charles Tetzlaff

-Charles Tetzlaff (b.
-October 15, 1938) is an American attorney from Vermont.
+Charles Tetzlaff (born October 15, 1938) is an American attorney from Vermont.
 He is best known for his service as United States Attorney for the District of Vermont from 1993 to 2001.

 Early life

 Charles Robert Tetzlaff was born in Montpelier, Vermont on October 15, 1938, the son of Donald and Harriet (Ranney) Tetzlaff.
 He was educated in Montpelier, Barre, and Burlington, and graduated from Montpelier High School in 1956.
 Tetzlaff received his Bachelor of Arts degree from the University of Vermont (UVM) in 1961.
 While in college, he participated in the Air Force Reserve Officer Training Corps and served as student commander of UVM's 870th Air Force Cadet Group.
 In addition, he was president of UVM's Sigma Phi fraternity and a member of the school's track and field team.

 In 1963, Tetzlaff received his LL.B. degree from Boston University School of Law, and in 1964 he received a LL.M. from New York University School of Law.
 After attaining admission to the bar, beginning in 1965 Tetzlaff served in the United States Air Force.
 Assigned to the Judge Advocate General's Corps, Tetzlaff carried out assignments at Ernest Harmon Air Force Base in Stephenville, Newfoundland and Labrador and Robins Air Force Base in Warner Robins, Georgia.
 He attained the rank of captain, and received his discharge in 1968.